On3l7d15h/sveldex-js/README.md

 otro dato de sus pokemones favoritos!
 Enjoy!

 # svelte app

+*Psst — looking for a more complete solution?
+Check out [SvelteKit](https://kit.svelte.dev), the official framework for building web applications of all sizes, with a beautiful development experience and flexible filesystem-based routing.*

+*Looking for a shareable component template instead?
+You can [use SvelteKit for that as well](https://kit.svelte.dev/docs#packaging) or the older [sveltejs/component-template](https://github.com/sveltejs/component-template)*

+---

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.